Target Exam

 Explanation:

-Limitation of controlling - difficulty in setting quantitative standards: Control system loses some of its effectiveness when standards cannot be defined in quantitative terms.
+* Difficulty in setting quantitative standards: Control system loses some of its effectiveness when standards cannot be defined in quantitative terms.
 Employee morale, job satisfaction and human behavior are such areas where this problem might arise.

-Limitation of controlling - little control on external factors: Generally, an enterprise cannot control external factors such as government policies, technological changes competition etc.
+* Little control on external factors: Generally, an enterprise cannot control external factors such as government policies, technological changes competition etc.

-Limitation of controlling - resistance from employees: Control is often resisted by employees.
+* Resistance from employees: Control is often resisted by employees.
 They see it as a restriction on their freedom.
 For instance, employees might object when they are kept under a strict watch with the help of Closed-Circuit Televisions (CCTVs).